Dhruv Bhagtani

 Australian National University

-I am a final-year PhD student in the Climate and Fluid Physics group, Research School of Earth Sciences, Australian National University.
-I use numerical models to understand better the interplay between wind stress and surface buoyancy forcing in driving large-scale ocean circulation.
+I am a final-year PhD student in the Climate and Fluid Physics group (supervisor: Andy Hogg), Research School of Earth Sciences, Australian National University.
+I use numerical models to understand better the interplay between winds and surface heat fluxes in driving large-scale ocean circulation, with an emphasis on gyres.

 news